 High hedge disputes

-If the enjoyment of your home is being negatively affected by a high hedge on neighbouring land, you must speak to your neighbour to try and resolve the issue.
+If the enjoyment of your home is being spolied by a high hedge on neighbouring land, you must speak to your neighbour to try and resolve the issue.
 As a last resort, you can apply to us to issue your neighbour with a High Hedge Notice.

 Your application must include evidence that you have tried to resolve the issue with your neighbour or your application will be dismissed.

 - Made up of 2 or more trees or shrubs rising to a height of 2 metres off the ground

 - Cutting out light into your home